 - Test body is somewhere else – when the test method calls another method entirely with no other implementation in the test method – often a sign of missing parameterised test

-- Two for the price of one – sometimes a sign of missing parameterised tests – where a test is testing two use cases with the same set up.
+- Two for the price of one – sometimes a sign of missing parameterised tests – where a single test case is testing two use cases with the same set up

 - Over refactoring of tests – where you can’t read them because they’ve been DRYed out to death